-75 Miljostatus, "Hazardous substances and other priority substances" at: https://miljostatus.miljodirektoratet.no/tema/miljogifter/prioriterte-miljogifter/

-(e) substances, whether on their own, in mixtures or in an article, listed in Annex XVII to Regulation (EC) 1907/2006 of the European Parliament and of the Council 71 , except where there is full compliance with the conditions specified in that Annex; (Section 6-2),77 and prohibiting the production, import, export, sale and use of substances that deplete the ozone layer. (d) Sustainalytics notes that Regulation 2011/65/EU has been transposed into Norwegian law to restrict the use of hazardous chemicals and other products.78 (f) substances, whether on their own, in mixtures or in an article, meeting the criteria laid down in Article 57 of Regulation (EC) 1907/2006 and identified in accordance with Article 59(1) of that Regulation, except where their use has been proven to be essential for the society; For (e), (f) and (g), Sustainalytics notes that Regulation (EU) 1907/2006 is applicable in Norway.
-79 Moreover, Section 3-1 of TEK mandates verification of products before they are incorporated into a construction, consequently (g) other substances, whether on their own, in mixtures or in an article, that meet the criteria laid down in Article 57 of Regulation (EC) 1907/2006, except where their use has been proven to be essential for the society. ensuring compliance of the completed construction work.
+75 Miljostatus, "Hazardous substances and other priority substances" at: https://miljostatus.miljodirektoratet.no/tema/miljogifter/prioriterte-miljogifter/ listed in Anr Parliament a ces, whether on their own, in mixtures or in an article, lex XVII to Regulation (EC) 1907/2006 of the European and of the Council 71 , except where there is full with the conditions specified in that Annex; (Section 6-2),77 and prohibiting the production, import, export, sale and use of substances that deplete the ozone layer. (d) Sustainalytics notes that Regulation 2011/65/EU has been transposed into Norwegian law to restrict the use of hazardous chemicals and other products.78 (g) other sul article, that (EC) 1907/2 essential fo 2.
+Building of renovation t than 0,06 m upon testing es, whether on their own, in mixtures or in an article, criteria laid down in Article 57 of Regulation (EC) and identified in accordance with Article 59(1) of that except where their use has been proven to be essential ety; ostances, whether on their own, in mixtures or in an meet the criteria laid down in Article 57 of Regulation 006, except where their use has been proven to be r the society.
+For (e), (f) and (g), Sustainalytics notes that Regulation (EU) 1907/2006 is applicable in Norway.79 Moreover, Section 3-1 of TEK mandates verification of products before they are incorporated into a construction, consequently ensuring compliance of the completed construction work.
 2. Sustainalytics notes that for formaldehyde, the guideline value is 0.06 mg/m3.
-Sustainalytics notes that Norway's TEK building regulation requires chosen construction products to have no or low 2.
-Building components and materials used in the building renovation that may come into contact with occupiers 72 emit less than 0,06 mg of formaldehyde per m 3 of material or component upon testing in accordance with the conditions specified in Annex XVII to Regulation (EC) No 1907/2006 and less than 0,001 mg of content of substances posing health or environmental risks; however, TEK does not set minimum requirements for formaldehyde's other categories 1A and 1B carcinogenic volatile organic compounds per m 3 of material or component. other categories1A and 1B carcinogenic volatile organic compounds per m 3 of material or component, upon testing in accordance with CEN/EN 16516 or ISO 16000-3:2011 73 or other equivalent standardised test conditions and determination methods.
-74 3.
+Sustainalytics notes that Norway's TEK building regulation requires chosen construction products to have no or low content of substances posing health or environmental risks; however, TEK does not set minimum requirements for formaldehyde's other categories 1A and 1B carcinogenic volatile organic compounds per m3 of material or component. other catego per m 3 of m CEN/EN 165 standardise 3.
+Measures pries1A and 1B carcinogenic volatile organic compounds aterial or component, upon testing in accordance with 516 or ISO 16000-3:2011 73 or other equivalent d test conditions and determination methods.
+74 are taken to reduce noise, dust and pollutant emissions truction or maintenance works 3.
 SpaBol has confirmed that it complies with the Norwegian TEK building code, which covers requirements relating to: i) sound and vibrations; ii) waste system and separation of waste; and iii) indoor air quality and air quality for ventilation.
-SpaBol further confirmed that Norway complies with EU Regulation 1907/2006, adopted in the 3.
-Measures are taken to reduce noise, dust and pollutant emissions during construction or maintenance works European Economic Area (EEA), which mandates measures to be taken to reduce noise, dust and pollutant emissions during construction or maintenance works.
+SpaBol further confirmed that Norway complies with EU Regulation 1907/2006, adopted in the European Economic Area (EEA), which mandates measures to be taken to reduce noise, dust and pollutant emissions during construction or maintenance works.
 Additionally, Norway has guidelines for construction noise for limiting noise from building and